ThierrySans/CSCC09/index.md

 When the assignment handout allows you to use snippets of code from the web, you should cite the source in the source code.
 As a rule of thumb, any piece of code larger than 5 lines that has been copied and re-used as is or even slightly modified must be clearly referenced.
 However, any piece of code larger than 25 lines should not be re-used.

-You are not allowed to use any AI assistant to produce lab assignment code or writeup.
-However, you are allowed to use AI for the project only but you must clearly referenced code generated with AI, even slightly modified, in your source code.
+By default, you are not allowed to use any AI assistant to produce code or writeup unless specifically instructed in the assignment handout.
+When allowed, you must clearly referenced code generated with AI, even slightly modified, in your source code.

 In the end, you should be fully accountable for every line of code in your code.
 You should be able to explain in details what this code does when you are asked by the course staff.